 How to Combat a Call Center’s Greatest Enemy

 Two of the primary services of a call center are customer service and data collection.
-At a quick glance, these appear to be pretty straight forward.
-Upon a deeper study, you can determine that one can’t be acquired without the other.
+At a glance, these appear to be pretty straightforward.
+Upon a more profound study, you can determine that one cannot be completed without the other.

-A call center needs the data of customers in order to contact them and ensure their satisfaction, and a customer needs to be at least somewhat satisfied in order to willingly give out their information.
+A call center needs customers’ data to contact them and ensure their satisfaction.
+A customer needs to be somewhat satisfied to give out their information willingly.

 So, what problem do call centers face that can hinder these objectives?
 The answer is a call center’s greatest enemy: data decay.

 What is Data Decay?

 The term “data decay” refers to the loss of data within a system over a gradual period of time.
 There are two main classifications of decay: mechanical and logical.

 Mechanical decay is perhaps the more well-known classification, dealing with server crashes and hard disk corruption.

 Logical decay is the less-noticeable classification, dealing with phone numbers that have gone out of service, emails that are no longer valid, or addresses that change.